Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Glutathione Depletion and Nrf2:

-In fibromyalgia, the cells are under so much stress that there main protective shield, glutathione (GSH) gets worn down and oxidative stress damages the mitochondria and the DNA leading to cell death.
+In fibromyalgia, the cells are under so much stress that their main protective shield, glutathione (GSH) gets worn down and oxidative stress damages the mitochondria and the DNA leading to cell death.
 Poor blood sugar control and high environmental toxin exposure are known to deplete glutathione levels and impair mitochondrial function (27, 28).

 A key pathway that maintains cellular glutathione levels and the ability of the cell to adapt to stress is called Keap1-Nrf2.
-When this pathway breaks down it causes increased levels of oxidative stress within the cell that leads to the glutathione depletion and mitochondrial dysfunction (29).
+When this pathway breaks down it causes increased levels of oxidative stress within the cell that leads to glutathione depletion and mitochondrial dysfunction (29).

 Low Vitamin D Levels and Fibromyalgia:

 In one study, 61% of fibromyalgic patients had vitamin D levels under 30 ng/ml which is classically considered medically deficient.
-These individuals saw significant improvement in their fibro symptoms when there vitamin D levels exceeded 50 ng/ml (31)
+These individuals saw significant improvement in their fibro symptoms when their vitamin D levels exceeded 50 ng/ml (31)

 MTHFR and Fibromyalgia:

-Methylation is a controlled transfer of a methyl group (one carbon and three hydrogen atoms) onto proteins, amino acids, enzymes and DNA in every cell and tissue of the body to regulate healing, cell energy, genetic expression of DNA, liver detoxification, immunity and neurology.
+Methylation is a controlled transfer of a methyl group (one carbon and three hydrogen atoms) onto proteins, amino acids, enzymes, and DNA in every cell and tissue of the body to regulate healing, cell energy, genetic expression of DNA, liver detoxification, immunity, and neurology.

 Adapting to stress and the challenges of life is an aspect that methylation provides the body.
 Without adequate methylation processes the individual cannot adapt to stress effectively.
-Research shows that individuals with fibromyalgia have altered methylation processes due to genetic polymorphysims (MTHFR, MTRR, A1AT and COMT among others) and nutrient deficiencies (32, 33).
+Research shows that individuals with fibromyalgia have altered methylation processes due to genetic polymorphysims (MTHFR, MTRR, A1AT, and COMT among others) and nutrient deficiencies (32, 33).

-Key methylation elements include methylated B vitamins (riboflavin, B6, folate and B12 in particular), magnesium, selenium, zinc and various trace minerals.
+Key methylation elements include methylated B vitamins (riboflavin, B6, folate, and B12 in particular), magnesium, selenium, zinc, and various trace minerals.
 Individuals with fibromyalgia are often deficient in these key nutrients and need nutritional and supplemental strategies to address these key methylating agents.

 Low Oxalate Diet and Fibromyalgia:

 Individuals with fibromyalgia may benefit from a low-oxalate diet.
-Oxalates are naturally occurring compounds in plants, animals and humans.
+Oxalates are naturally occurring compounds in plants, animals, and humans.
 The body is naturally able to synthesize oxalates from various compounds such as excess vitamin C, fructose as well as yeast.

-Vitamin B-6 deficiency, magnesium and thiamine deficiency are also ideal circumstances for increased oxalate synthesis.
+Vitamin B-6 deficiency, magnesium, and thiamine deficiency are also ideal circumstances for increased oxalate synthesis.
 (34, 35, 36).
-Clinically, I use the Great Plains laboratory organic acid test to determine if someone has elevated oxalates in their system.
+Clinically, I use the Great Plains Laboratory organic acid test to determine if someone has elevated oxalates in their system.
 This is a simple urine test done in the comfort of your own home.

 This test also lets me analyze for vitamin B6 deficiencies and for Candida overgrowth which are both major causes of hyperoxaluria and common issues involved with fibromyalgia (37, 38, 39).
 From a functional nutrition and natural medicine perspective this test helps me to determine the cause and best diet and treatment for this condition.